Legal Assistance Referral Scheme

-If the Bar Council decides to grant legal assistance, we will look for a barrister who can provide advice on the prospects of success or legal merit of your matter.
+If we determine your application is suitable for referral, we will look for a barrister who can provide advice on the prospects of success or legal merit of your matter.
 If a matter would suit mediation, we will attempt to find a mediator.
 Please note that it is not always possible to refer all matters as all barristers participate in LARS on a voluntary basis.